eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/7-pushing-images-to-a-registry.md

 ...
 ```

-This time the build should be successful.
+This time the build and deployment should be successful.

 If we inspect again the application we see the new referenced image: